RevenueCat/purchases-flutter/migrations/v5-MIGRATION.md

 #### Free Trial and Introductory Offers

-`StoreProduct` can now have multiple free trials and introductory offers on Google PLay.
+`StoreProduct` can now have multiple free trials and introductory offers on Google Play.
 There is a `defaultOption` property on `StoreProduct` that will select the offer with the longest free trial period or the cheapest introductory offer.

 If more control is needed, the free trial, intro offer, and other `SubscriptionOption`s can